 In addition to his creative endeavors, service, and activism, Jonny Miller has worked as a music instructor, sound engineer, event organizer, and music producer.
-For a decade, he taught voice, guitar, piano, drum, bass, ukulele, and recording lessons and classes at Corona Music Center, and for a brief time, he tutored music recording students at Norco College.
+For a decade, he taught voice, guitar, piano, drums, bass, ukulele, and recording lessons and classes at Corona Music Center, and for a brief time, he tutored music recording students at Norco College.
 Furthermore, he has an AA in Fine and Applied Arts at Riverside Community College.
-Currently, Jonny resides with his wife in Riverside, where he continues to create, record and perform both as a solo artist and with his band, In Autumn,
+Currently, Jonny resides in Riverside where he continues to create, record and perform as a solo artist.

-For all inquiries, please email Jonny:
+For all inquiries, please email Jonny